 Sidepath - A separated path along a roadway that serves people bicycling and walking within the street right-of-way.
-Compared to paths in independent rights-of-way, sidepaths have a higher likelihood of interactions with motor vehicles at driveways and intersections.1
+Compared to paths in independent rights-of-way, sidepaths have a higher likelihood of

 Sidewalk Buffer - The space between the sidewalk and the adjacent roadway designed to improve pedestrian safety and to enhance the overall walking experience.
 Sidewalk buffers also provide an area for snow storage and splash protection for pedestrians, as well as space for curb ramps, light poles and traffic signs.1